Additional Modifier Features

 - Create the “sizes” modifiers within the Size modifier class in the modifier tab.
 Don’t need to create the price for these sizes yet because every item can have it’s own custom price.
 For example a small mocha has a different price than a small coffee.

 - Navigate to your product list and find the product you wish to have these modifiers.
-Then select the “” to enter the modifier screen.
+Then select the M to enter the modifier screen.

-- Hit save at the top.
-The price you enter in the override price window will override the price of the product, no matter what it is.
+- When completed, click Save.
+The price you enter in the override price window will override the price of the product.

 - Repeat step 1-4 for your other products.
-You can reuse the “small” and “medium” size modifiers.
 You will be required to enter in a new override price as each product has their individual override price.
-For example a small mocha cost $3.00 and medium cost $4.00.
+For example a small mocha cost $3.50 and medium cost $4.25.

-Special request allows servers to input specific special requests onto an item such as "cut in half" or "peanut allgergy" or anything the customer may want but not programmed into the application.
+Special request allows servers to input specific special requests onto an item such as "cut in half" or "peanut allergy" or anything the customer may want but not programmed into the application.

 The "Special" modifier class allows clients to create a pre-set list of special requests that can be selected without the need to type it in.
 This can be useful for special requests that are normally requested by customers.